cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

   // When the next upgrade attempt is initiated, both sides will move to a fresh
   // never-before-seen sequence number
   // CROSSING HELLO CASE:
-  // if the counterparty sequence is less than the current sequence,
+  // if the counterparty sequence is less than or equal to the current sequence,
   // then either the counterparty chain is out-of-sync or the message
-  // is out-of-sync and we write an error receipt with our sequence - 1
+  // is out-of-sync and we write an error receipt with our sequence
   // so that the counterparty can update their sequence as well.
   // This will cause the outdated counterparty to upgrade the sequence
   // and abort their out-of-sync upgrade without aborting our own since
-  // the error receipt sequence is lower than ours and higher than the counterparty. if counterpartyUpgradeSequence < channel.upgradeSequence {
+  // the error receipt sequence is lower than ours and higher than the counterparty. if counterpartyUpgradeSequence < expectedUpgradeSequence {
-    var errorUpgradeSequence: uint64
-    if existingUpgrade == null {
-      errorUpgradeSequence = channel.upgradeSequence
-    } else {
-      errorUpgradeSequence = channel.upgradeSequence - 1
-    }
     errorReceipt = ErrorReceipt{
-      errorUpgradeSequence,
+      expectedUpgradeSequence - 1,
       "sequence out of sync", // constant string changeable by implementation }
     provableStore.set(channelUpgradeErrorPath(portIdentifier, channelIdentifier), errorReceipt)